ankaAR/bestiario5e/_creatures/hezrou.md

 ***Magic Resistance.*** The hezrou has advantage on saving throws against spells and other magical effects.

-***Stench.*** Any creature that starts its turn within 10 feet of the hezrou must succeed on a DC 14 Constitution saving throw or be poisoned until the start of its next turn.
+***Stench.*** Any creature that starts its turn within 10 feet of the hezrou must succeed on a DC 14 Constitution saving throw or be envenenado until the start of its next turn.
 On a successful saving throw, the creature is immune to the hezrou's stench for 24 hours.

 ### Acciones